- Related Products:

 The mechanistic complexity of optic neuritis – involving T cell and B cell infiltration of the optic nerve, microglial activation, oligodendrocyte and myelin loss, axon degeneration driven by energy failure and calcium overload, and secondary RGC apoptosis via deprivation of retro-axonal trophic support – means that individual histological and molecular endpoints each capture only one component of the overall pathological process.
 OptoDrum provides the integrative functional endpoint that reflects the combined output of all these processes: the optomotor acuity threshold declines when enough optic nerve conduction fidelity has been lost to impair the visual signal reaching brainstem targets, regardless of which specific pathological mechanism drove that loss.

-The key insight from Groh et al (2025) is that microglial CX3CR1 signalling is a central orchestrator of optic nerve demyelination, providing a specific molecular target whose inhibition alters the functional visual trajectory in a way OptoDrum can detect longitudinally (Groh et al, 2025, Nat Neurosci).
+The key insight from Groh et al. (2025, Nat Neurosci) is that microglial CX3CR1 signalling is a central orchestrator of optic nerve demyelination, providing a specific molecular target whose inhibition alters the functional visual trajectory in a way OptoDrum can detect longitudinally.
 This type of longitudinal OptoDrum monitoring – with pre-immunisation baseline, repeated measurements through the acute phase, and tracking into the chronic or remission phase – is the design recommended for any study aiming to characterise the timing and kinetics of optic neuritis onset and recovery.
-For the dedicated cluster pages, see Optic Neuritis, Autoimmune Demyelinating Diseases, Axon Degeneration, and Glial Suppression.
-For the ocular inflammation context, see the Ocular Inflammation and Immune-Mediated Eye Disease application page.

 How Striatech products help